akhilesh1709/GSTN-Analytics-hackathon/README.md

-# GSTIN Classification Model
+# GSTN Classification Model

 ## Overview
-This project implements a classification model to predict GSTIN status using a dataset that contains various features.
+This project implements a classification model to predict GSTN status using a dataset that contains various features.
 The model is built using the LightGBM algorithm, and hyperparameter optimization is performed with Hyperopt to achieve optimal performance.

 ## Table of Contents
 1. [Installation](#installation)